IgnaceMenace/DotFiles/README.md

 # Dotfiles
 Just a repository with all my linux dotfiles to help me reconfigure each time I reinstall a linux distro.
 Take whatever you want, it's free.
+# Tmux
+If tmuxinator doesn't work, you should replace it with TmuxP
 # Sway Window Manager
 ## Sway
 You should probably adapt the keyboard Input to your own setup